ICA is closed from the 30 May – 3 June inclusive.

 Son nom de Venise dans Calcutta désert + Cygne I & II

 Wanting to “finish what [she] had started” in 1975 with India Song, a film that had left her dissatisfied, Duras set out the following year, during the coldest days of winter, to remake it.
-The result is a radical film, which does away with representation entirely.
+The result is radical, even by Duras's standards: a film that does away with representation entirely.

 Thu 8 August, 6.30pm